-Primary Point of Contact Alternate Point of Contact Mayor Harry Shortway Ken Clark Address: Address: 973.764.4055, ext.
+Primary Point of Contact Alternate Point of Contact Mayor Harry Shortway Ken Clark 21 Church Street, Vernon, NJ 07462 21 Church Street, Vernon, NJ 07462 973.764.4055, ext.
 2241 973-764-4055, ext.
-2271 hshortway@vernontwp.com firemarshal@vernontwp.com
+2271 hshortway@vernontwp.com 973-600-7612 (cell) kenclark213@gmail.com

-9.23.2 Municipal Profile
+9.23.2 MUNICIPAL PROFILE

 Vernon Township is located in the northeast corner of Sussex County.
 It has a total area of 70.6 square miles and according to the U.S. Census, the 2010 population for the Township of Vernon was 23,943.
-The Township is most populous municipalities and has the largest area in the County.
+The Township is most populous municipalities and has the largest area in the county.
 It is bordered to the north by New York State, to the south by Hardyston Township, to the east by Passaic County, and to the west by Wantage Township.
 The following unincorporated communities are located within the Township: Owens, Willow Brook, Wantage, Independence Corner, McAfee, Sand Hills, Glenwood, Vernon Valley, DeKays, Highlands Lakes, Kampe, Cherry Ridge, and Wawayanda.
 There are many ponds and streams located throughout the Township and include, but not limited to: Highland Lake, Wawayanda Lake, Lake Wildwood, Double Kill, Wawayanda Creek, Pochuck Creek and its tributaries, Black Creek and its tributaries, and the Wallkill River.